-Last academic year (2017-2018), pre and post assessments were introduced from Years 1 -4 and were used to inform planning and teaching.
-Lesson design was also incorporated into this and the Maths coordinator, with input from the staff, devised a new unit overview proforma which identified how teaching should be planned and a long term overview which follows the White Rose Maths Hub scheme.
+In 2017-2018, pre and post assessments were introduced from Years 1 -4 and were used to inform planning and teaching.
+Lesson design was also incorporated into this and the Maths coordinator, with input from the staff, devised a new unit overview proforma which identified how teaching should be planned and a long term overview which links to the White Rose Maths Hub scheme.
 The mathematics coordinator completed her mastery maths lead training with the NCETM Primary Mastery Specialist Programme and led a pilot TRG with three local schools and is currently supporting five schools.
 Staff also participated in training on the use of bar models and images from Years 1 - 4.

-The focus in school for 2018/2019 is redesigning the calculation policy so that it matches the mastery principles and the use of a concrete, pictorial and abstract (CPA) approach.
-The use of precise vocabulary and Stem sentences will also be a priority and training on this will be delivered.
-In Year 4, a system for identifying how children who are 'quick graspers' are being challenged will also be developed and introduced to Year 3.
-The impact of these developments will be monitored through lesson observations throughout the year.
-See School Improvement Plan for more information.
+The focus in school for 2018/2019 was redesigning the calculation policy so that it matched the mastery principles and the use of a concrete, pictorial and abstract (CPA) approach.
+The use of precise vocabulary and Stem sentences was also a priority and staff received CPD on this.
+In Year 4, a system for identifying how children who are 'quick graspers' are being challenged was also developed through 'Diving Deeper' problems.
+The Maths co-ordinator became a Mastery Maths Specialist for the Great North Maths Hub and supported five other schools to develop Mastery Maths in their own setting.
+As part of this work, Teacher Research groups (TRG's) were hosted at Holywell.